 All fees listed are the maximum fees for students to participate.
-Fundraising experiences may be offered and encouraged to help offset the cost for individuals or to assist in the general funding of a program or event, but they are not required for participation.
-For some required materials, LPS offers a waiver of some or all of the fees for students meeting certain criteria.
+Fundraising experiences may be offered and encouraged to help offset the cost for individuals or to assist in the general funding of a program or event.
+For some required fees, LPS offers a waiver of some or all of the fees for students meeting certain criteria.